 For more information or to get on our listserv and receive regular emails about our events, you may contact Mike McMahon @ 402-354-4020

-We practice 20 minutes of sitting meditation, followed by 10 minutes of walking meditation, and another 20 minutes of sitting meditation.
-Afterward, we explore some aspect of mindfulness practice in the tradition of Thich Nhat Hanh and often share discussion or even a practice song.
+We practice 15 minutes of sitting meditation, 10 minutes walking meditation and another sitting meditation, followed by exploring some aspect of mindfulness practice in the tradition of Thich Nhat Hanh and often share discussion or even a practice song.
 Please be vaccinated and wear a mask.